Tayyabsami1/Full-Stack-Projects/b-VideoStreaming/Backend/notes.md

 ## Customer API Responses
 - We can make customer error classes and customer Api response classes to standardize it.
 In the utils folder so that it can be used anywhere.

+## Security
+- We can use both sessions and cookies for enhanced security.
+We can save the Refresh Token in the DB and Access Token will be in the cookies.

+## Database Important points
+- We can make a perfect Schema using Mongoose.
+We can add plugins , pre , post and can add as many methods as we want.